duckdblabs/duckdb-aflplusplus/README.md

     - `make fuzz_duckdb_file`
     - `make fuzz_wal_file`

-    Note: these make targets als create or select the required corpus.
+    Note: these make targets also create or select the required corpus.
 4. Inspect the fuzz result.
 See above.
 5. If there are 'crashes' or 'hangs', create reproducible cases to file the issue.
 See above
 6. Clean up.
 The container keeps spinning unless explictly stopped; don't skip this step, check with `docker ps`.